NKo (Unicode block)

-NKo is a Unicode block containing characters for the Manding languages of West Africa, including Bamanan, Jula, Maninka, Mandinka, and a common literary language, Kangbe, also called N'Ko.
+NKo is a Unicode block containing characters for the Manding languages of West Africa, including Bamanan, Jula, Maninka, Mandinka, and a common literary language, Kangbe, also called NKo.

-N'Ko became part of Unicode with version 5.0 in July 2006.
+NKo became part of Unicode with version 5.0 in July 2006.
 With Unicode 11.0 in June 2018, three additional characters were added: a combining mark for abbreviated units of measure and two currency symbols.

+The punctuation marks ⸜ and ⸝ were placed in the Supplemental Punctuation block.

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the NKo block: